Millennials continue to make up the biggest share of homebuyers, at 43%, according to a 2022 National Association of Realtors® report.

 While viewing homes, it may be easy to fall in love with fresh subway tiles, staged furniture, and the simple shine of a brand-new spot.
 However, it helps to take a beat and a breath and think about the long-term value of the home.

-Are you buying this as a forever spot to raise a family?
+Are you buying this home as a spot to raise a family?
 Then make sure the schools are a good fit and it’s a walkable neighborhood.
 Looking at purchasing a home to rent out short term?
 Check local laws to ensure you’re zoned properly.

 Recommended: Local Housing Market Trends by City

-Write a letter to the current homeowner expressing how much you love the space and why you feel you’d make the next great owner.
+If you choose this route, write a letter to the current homeowner expressing how much you love the space and why you feel you’d make the next great owner.
 You may also want to point out all the things you love about the home design.

-Shop for a Mortgage
+8. Shop for a Mortgage

 SoFi Loan Products